 Towering at 600 feet, the Bijagual waterfall is a relatively easy trek.
 There is a handmade two-kilometer trail leading you to the waters.

-The area where the waterfall can be found is considered as private property and all guests are required to buy a day pass for 20 USD to enter.
+The area where the waterfall can be found is considered private property, and all guests are required to buy a day pass for 20 USD to enter.

 4. See what’s in Carara National Park

 Whether you’re coming from San Jose or Jaco Costa Rica, the Carara National Park is one of the must-visit attractions in the country and one of the best things to do in Jaco Costa Rica.

 The Carara National Park enjoys two rich ecosystems in one place.
 Its prime location brings the Amazonian and the Mesoamerican jungles to one zone.